UDC-GAC/SparkEC/README.md

 `mvn package`

-The resulting *Jar* file to run SparkEC will be generated at the *target* directory, with the name *SparkEC.jar*.
+The resulting *jar* file to run SparkEC will be generated at the *target* directory, with the name *SparkEC.jar*.
 Note that the first time you execute the previous command, Maven will download all the plugins and related dependencies it needs.
 From a clean installation of Maven, this can take quite a while.

 ## Authors